NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Sampler
 ~~~~~~~~

 It’s the base for all Samplers.
-Whenever we create a sampler or a subclass of sampler, we need to provide two methods named Indices and length
+Whenever we create a sampler or a subclass of the sampler, we need to provide two methods named Indices and length

     * Indices: it provides a way to iterate over indices of dataset elements.
     * Length: It returns the length of the returned iterators.